Powerlearnproject/se-day1-assignment-Jmghoi/README.md

 efficiency - it helps to optimize developer workflow while maintaining high quality standards.

 scalability and flexibility - it ensures that the system can handle an increased load without affecting performance.

 security - implement protection practice like authentication, authorization and encryption to secure users information.
-Identify and describe at least three key milestones in the evolution of software engineering.

 Identify and describe at least three key milestones in the evolution of software engineering.

-mastering complexity
+Mastering complexity

 Mastering process